Skip to Content

 If you really want to dive into Santiago’s history and culture, then this private sightseeing tour is the way to go.
 We personally love taking private tours on our first visit to a city because you truly get to what makes this place special.
 My tip is to do this on your first day, then you’ll know what areas to return to during the rest of your trip!

-I recommend wearing good walking shoes because you’ll cover anywhere from 1 to 3 kilometers (0.62 to 1.86 miles).
-Don’t worry, they also have spots to drive from and you’ll take the cable car to San Cristobal Hill – how fun!
+I recommend wearing good walking shoes because you’ll cover anywhere from 1–3 kilometers (0.62–1.86 miles).
+Don’t worry, they also have spots to drive from, and you’ll take the cable car to San Cristobal Hill—how fun!

-This 5-hour tour is $150 USD, and they offer pick-up from the airport, the cruise port, or your hotel.
-This is one of the highest-rated sightseeing tours in Santiago, so we think it’s a true winner and a fantastic way to dive into the city.
+With pick up from the airport, the cruise port, or your hotel included, this is one of the highest-rated sightseeing tours in Santiago, so we think it’s a true winner and a fantastic way to dive into the city.

 Why We Book Tours with Viator